n0needt0/bytefreezer-localstack/helm-chart/OVERVIEW.md

 ### Default (`values.yaml`)
 - Balanced configuration for general use
 - All services enabled with moderate resources
-- Complete ByteFreezer resource initialization
+- Complete application resource initialization
 - Production features available but can be disabled

 ### Development (`values-dev.yaml`)